Nudie Cohn: Clothing business

 Cohn and Kruger relocated to California in the early 1940s, and began designing and manufacturing clothing in their garage.
 In 1947, Cohn persuaded young, struggling country singer Tex Williams to buy him a sewing machine with the proceeds from auctioning off a horse.
 In exchange, Cohn made clothing for Williams.
-As their creations gained a following, the Cohns opened "Nudie's of Hollywood" on the corner of Victory Blvd and Vineland Ave in North Hollywood, dealing exclusively in Western wear, a style much in fashion at the time.
+As their creations gained a following, the Cohns opened "Nudie's of Hollywood" on the corner of Victory Boulevard and Vineland Avenue in North Hollywood, dealing exclusively in Western wear, a style much in fashion at the time.

 Cohn's designs brought the already-flamboyant Western style to a new level of ostentation with the liberal use of rhinestones and themed images in chain stitch embroidery.
 One of his early designs, in 1962, for singer Porter Wagoner, was a peach-colored suit featuring rhinestones, a covered wagon on the back, and wagon wheels on the legs.
 He offered the suit to Wagoner for free, confident that the popular performer would serve as a billboard for his clothing line.
 His confidence proved justified, and the business grew rapidly.
 In 1963, the Cohns relocated their business to a larger facility on Lankershim Boulevard in North Hollywood and renamed it "Nudie's Rodeo Tailors".

 Many of Cohn's designs became signature looks for their owners.
 Among his most famous creations was Elvis Presley's $10,000 gold lamé suit worn by the singer on the cover of his 50,000,000 Elvis Fans Can't Be Wrong album.
 Cohn created Hank Williams' white cowboy suit with musical notations on the sleeves, and Gram Parsons' infamous suit for the cover of the Flying Burrito Brothers' 1969 album The Gilded Palace of Sin, featuring pills, poppies, marijuana leaves, naked women, and a huge cross.
 He designed the iconic costume worn by Robert Redford in the 1979 film Electric Horseman, which was exhibited by the National Cowboy & Western Heritage Museum in Oklahoma City.
+He also designed Jimmy Page's famous black colored Dragon suit worn at Led Zeppelin's Earl's Court shows in 1975.